apache/iotdb/docs/UserGuide/System-Tools/Watermark-Tool.md

 #### Configuration

-Watermark is disabled by default in IoTDB.
+IoTDB turns off watermark embedding by default.
 To enable watermark embedding, the first thing is to modify the following fields in the configuration file `iotdb-engine.properties`:

 | Name                    | Example                                                | Explanation                                                  |
 | ----------------------- | ------------------------------------------------------ | ------------------------------------------------------------ |